 Your response to any review is a good opportunity to address any issues that have been raised, and you can use them to reassure others about your products or services.

 If you don’t recognise the customer and you can’t link their complaint to your business, you should first acknowledge this in your response.
 Keep it brief and professional and along these lines:

 “Thank you for your feedback.
 However, we are unable to verify any of the information you have described and cannot locate your name in our client database.
 We take customer feedback very seriously, so please contact us directly at (insert your company email here) so that we can resolve this issue for you.”

 This makes it clear that something isn’t quite right about the review and calls its credibility into doubt for anyone reading it.
 But what it also shows anyone reading is that you care and take customer complaints seriously.

 This is where it gets tricky.
-But here is some useful information if you don’t know where to start.
+But here is some useful information for the different review platforms if you don’t know where to start.

 You can report suspected fake Google reviews by selecting the ‘Flag as inappropriate’ option (you’ll see this if you click the three dots or flag icon on the right-hand side of each review) to the right of the review.
 This will take you to a page where you can report a policy violation (that it violates the review platform’s policies).
 It will ask you to report the ‘Violation type’.
 Google will then review your complaint and get in touch if they need more information, it’s rare though.
 But it’s worth knowing that Google is more likely to take action against a review that has been flagged more than once.
 So, if you can – ask your team to report it too.